Has repair of Sarawak’s dilapidated schools started? Go ask Masing, Chong tells CM | Borneo Post Online

 He also said the Sarawak JKR had identified seven schools for the repair works and the tender was advertised on Monday, adding that the tender for the remaining 30 projects would be issued at the end of October this year.

-Chong pointed out today that the Education Ministry had in fact issued the project implementation authorisation letter to the Works Director-General and Sarawak JKR on August 15 to proceed with the implementation of the projects.
+Chong pointed out yesterday that the Education Ministry had in fact issued the project implementation authorisation letter to the Works director-general and Sarawak JKR on August 15 to proceed with the implementation of the projects.

 “It is clear that both the Finance Ministry and Education Ministry have given urgent and immediate attention and action towards the above matter.

-“It is not the State allocation.
-The State Government was merely paying its debt of RM350 million to the Federal Government.
+“It is not the state’s allocation.
+The state government was merely paying its debt of RM350 million to the federal government.
 When a person pays his debt to a creditor, the money belongs to the creditor and it is not for the debtor to impose upon the creditor as to how the creditor is to use the money.